Trump says United Tech, Raytheon deal may hurt competition

 “When I hear they’re merging, does that take away more competition?”
 Trump said.
 “It becomes one big, fat, beautiful company, but I have to negotiate, meaning the United States has to buy things, and does that make it less competitive?
 Because ... it’s already non-competitive.”

-Shares of Raytheon rose 1.4% shortly in early afternoon trading.
-United Technologies was down 1.9%.
+Shares of Raytheon rose 1.4% at mid-afternoon.
+United Technologies fell almost 2%.

 United Technologies Chief Executive Greg Hayes said he saw very few regulatory hurdles for the proposed merger.
 Asked about Trump’s views on the deal, he said he would talk to the president later on Monday.